HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 - To connect to a **Windows** workstations use the Domain Controller (dc-vm) as a bastion host.
 - **Note**: By default RDP is disabled for security purposes.
 Before running a deployment switch the **false** flag to **true** for the **create_debug_rdp_access** variable in **terraform.tfvars**.

+### 12. Videos
+A video of the deployment process for this terraform can be found on [Teradici's Youtube channel](https://www.youtube.com/watch?v=MjYa32lKkWc)

 ## Appendix
 ### Current VM sizes supported by PCoIP Graphics Agents